2009 UEFA Cup final: Werder Bremen

 Just when Werder thought things would ease for them once they parachuted into the UEFA Cup, Werder were told that they faced another trip to the San Siro, except this time it would be against Milan, the favourites to win the UEFA Cup.
 In the home leg in Bremen, Milan went ahead in the 36th minute thanks to a Filippo Inzaghi goal.
 The Germans did not give up however, and after creating a host of chances, Diego finally finished one off in the 84th minute to level the score at 1–1.
 Heading to the San Siro with the aggregate scoreline all even, Milan jumped ahead in the first half with two goals from Andrea Pirlo and Alexandre Pato respectively.
 The task was daunting, but Werder were up to it, and in the 68th minute Pizarro scored a header from a Diego free-kick.
 Werder got the decisive goal ten minutes later after yet another Pizarro headed goal, this time from a cross from Sebastian Boenisch.
 The match finished 2–2 and Werder won the round with an aggregate score of 3–3, through the away goals rule.

 In the Round of 16, Werder were paired with French side Saint-Étienne.
 Naldo put Werder ahead in the 20th minute, but Werder were left frustrated in the Weserstadion as they could not convert their dominance into more goals.
 In the return leg at the Stade Geoffroy-Guichard, Werder got off to the best of starts, with Sebastian Prödl scoring in the fourth minute and Pizarro adding a second goal in the 27th minute.
-Saint-Étienne then needed three goals to win the tie.
+Saint-Étienne then needed four goals to win the tie.
 A goal in the 64th minute by Yohan Benalouane rejuvenated the match, but by the time the French got their second goal in the 90th minute, the fixture was all but over.